Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference

 \section{Introduction}

-In recent years, a large number of sensors have been deployed in different locations to sense the environment.
+In recent years, numerous sensors have been deployed in different locations to sense the environment.
 They constantly report spatially-correlated and time-varying readings, such as traffic flows on roads and air quality measurements.
-Real-time monitoring of the spatiotemporal data is of great importance to smart city efforts.
-For example, real-time air quality information (e.g., concentration of PM2.5 particles) can support air pollution control and inform people’s decision making (e.g., whether to go out for cycling).
-However, a critical prerequisite for the above benefits is the fine-grained deployment of sensors, which may lead to considerable expense and high energy consumption~\cite{zheng2013u}.
-In this paper, we study the problem of spatiotemporal inference: given historical and real-time readings of existing sensors, our target is to infer the real-time and fine-grained information \emph{anywhere}.
-Fig.~\ref{figure_intro}(b) shows an example, in which we leverage both historical and current readings of $S_1$--$S_3$ to infer the real-time air quality status of locations $L_1$--$L_5$, without actual sensors in those places.
+Real-time monitoring of spatiotemporal data is of great importance to smart city efforts.
+For example, air quality information, e.g., the concentration of PM2.5 particles, can support air pollution control and alert the public for health concerns.
+Unfortunately, one of the critical prerequisites for the above benefits is the fine-grained deployment of sensors, which usually leads to considerable expenditure and high energy consumption~\cite{zheng2013u}.
+Worse still, even existing sensors might lose readings due to factors such as a poor Internet connection.
+Thus, how to compensate for the pitfall of lacking sensors has become an urgent and challenging problem.
+In this paper, we provide one solution by investigating the problem of spatiotemporal inference: given historical and real-time readings of existing sensors, we infer the real-time information \emph{at arbitrary locations} under a graph structure.
+As exemplified in Figure~\ref{figure_intro}(b), both historical and current readings of $S_1$--$S_3$ are leveraged to infer the real-time air quality status of locations $L_1$--$L_5$ without actual sensors in those places.